AdobeDocs/commerce-operations.en/help/operational-playbook/process/project-workshops.md

 ### Next steps

-Next steps for an e-commerce project refer to outlining the requirements such as the build solution, design Nd project planning.
+Next steps for an ecommerce project refer to outlining the requirements such as the build solution, design, and project planning.
 Be it a remotely managed project or same location project, the next steps need to be detailed so that the team is aligned.

 ## Discovery

-A discovery phase in e-Commerce is conducted with the leads of the client such as the product owner, project team lead, digital lead and sometimes even the C level do get involved.
+A discovery phase in ecommerce is conducted with the client leads, including the product owner, project team lead, and digital lead.
+C-level stakeholders sometimes get involved.

-From the team side the project manager, functional and technical leads attend the discovery workshop.
-This phase is to go through all the requirement of the client in greater detail to understand their business needs and expectations of customers.
+From the team side, the Project Manager, Functional Architect, and Technical Architect attend the discovery workshop.
+This phase is intended to go through all client requirements in greater detail to understand their business needs and expectations.

 ## Design

 Design and requirements go hand in hand.
-When an e-commerce system is being built one of the first key workshops is the design workshop.
-The design of the site matter when it comes to attracting customers and increasing traffic on-site In this workshop people involved from the client is usually the digital provider, product owner, creative lead and C level. from the team side project manager, functional lead and designers get involved.
+When building an ecommerce system, one of the first key workshops is the design workshop.
+The design of the site matters when it comes to attracting customers and increasing site traffic.

+Client-side attendees in this workshop include, the digital provider, product owner, creative lead, and C-level stakeholders.
+Team-side attendees include, project manager, functional lead, and designers.

-In this workshop here is brainstorming done by the client site to understand what look are there after for their storefront.
-To create an effective workshop:
+The purpose of the design workshop is to brainstorm what the client expects their storefront to look like.
+The following list includes suggestions for creating an effective workshop:

 - Start with an overview
 - Set a goal